 - Certified as an antiseptic and full of antioxidants and vitamins A, B3, C, D, and E, rose petals can be a great natural remedy.

 - When infused in tea, rose petals promote cleansing and blood circulation, while also being shown effective against fevers and sore throats.

 - Rose has a very soothing effect - can be used in aromatherapy to help relieve depression and anxiety, relaxing tension and reducing swelling of capillaries beneath the skin.

-- Rose petals, essence and water can make excellent tasty and benefical additives to food – try adding rose when making a syrup, jam, icing or any kind of dessert.
+- Rose petals, essence, and water can make excellent tasty, and beneficial additives to food – try adding rose when making a syrup, jam, icing, or any kind of dessert.

 - They are also perfect additives to spice up a fruit or savoury salad – a dash of petals and shredded coconut is divine.

-- It also doubles as a natural and gorgeous decoration – sprinkle crushed or torn rose petals on top of any dish will make it a superstar!
+- It also doubles as a natural and gorgeous decoration – sprinkles crushed or torn rose petals on top of any dish will make it a superstar!

 - Recycling your rose petals will be much more satisfying than simply throwing them away – the obvious choice is potpourri!
 Dry the petals in the sun, mix with your favourite flowers or herbs (we love lavender!) and dispense at will.

 - Give yourself a luxury spa treatment at home by indulging in an all-natural rose bath – sprinkle petals on top and add some organic rose essential oil to cap off a long day